pitbaum/BSP3Legai/README.md

 ### Features Work in progress:

-02_newCase and 03_caseFAQ, both are new case creation related features.
+caseFAQ and dashboardCaseListing, both are new case creation related features.

 ### TODO: